hscstudio/yii2-cart/README.md

 $cart->attachBehavior('myDiscount', ['class' => 'app\components\MyDiscount']);
 ```

-If discount is suitable not for the whole cart, but for the individual positions, than it is possible to attach
+If discount is suitable not for the whole cart, but for the individual item, than it is possible to attach
 discount to the cart position itself:

 ```
-$cart->getPositionById($positionId)->attachBehavior('myDiscount', ['class' => 'app\components\MyDiscount']);
+$cart->getItemById($itemId)->attachBehavior('myDiscount', ['class' => 'app\components\MyDiscount']);
 ```

-Note, that the same behavior could be used for both cart and position classes.
+Note, that the same behavior could be used for both cart and item classes.

 3. To get total cost with discount applied: